Achievable logoAchievable logo

 Subchapter M, also referred to as the “conduit rule,” allows funds to avoid taxation.
 This IRS rule requires funds to distribute at least 90% of their net investment income to shareholders to qualify.
 In reality, most funds distribute upwards of 98-99% of their investment income to shareholders by the end of the year.
 Funds that engage in Subchapter M are called regulated funds.

 Many investors will pay lower or no taxes on the income received.
-First, most investors will be in lower tax brackets than large funds.
-Additionally, some investors own mutual funds in their tax-sheltered retirement accounts.
+First, many investors are in lower tax brackets than large funds.
+Additionally, some investors own mutual funds in tax-sheltered retirement accounts.
 We’ll learn more about this in the retirement plans chapter.
-For now, it’s okay to assume investors do not pay taxes on returns in retirement accounts.
+For now, assume investors do not pay taxes on returns in retirement accounts.

 Tax forms

-Dividends are reported on the tax form 1099-DIV annually.
-Brokerage firms send these forms to their customers and the IRS.
+Dividends are reported annually on tax form 1099-DIV.
+Brokerage firms send these forms to their customers and to the IRS.
 The form details dividends received and their status (qualified or non-qualified).
-For a dividend to show up on a given year’s 1099-DIV form, it must be paid in that year.
-If a dividend were declared in 2023 but paid in 2024, it would be reported on 2024’s 1099-DIV form.
+For a dividend to appear on a given year’s 1099-DIV, it must be paid in that year.
+If a dividend were declared in 2025 but paid in 2026, it would be reported on the 2026 1099-DIV.

 Similarly, interest received from debt securities is reported on tax form 1099-INT.
 Interest is reported on a given year’s tax forms only if it was received in that calendar year.